What Can Be Recycled?: How Packaging Can Make Recycling Tricky

 - “Lucozade Sport (and drinks with similar packaging): “Number Two villain.
 This bottle is so confusing to computer scanners that it has to be picked by hand off the recycling conveyor.
 Then it often just gets chucked away.”

-A simple listing of what can be recycled includes:
+A simple listing of what things can be recycled includes:

 - Paper: cardboard boxes, newspapers, magazines, envelopes, junk mail, food and drink cartons including Tetra Pak